Fernando0107/Lab-No.-5-Aurora-Zoo/README.md

 - **Classes & Properties**
   - Represent core entities (areas, animals) using classes.
   - Use **properties** with validation when necessary (e.g., non-empty names).
-  - Keep internal state encapsulated (use private fields and public properties).

 - **Interfaces**
   - Define at least one **interface** that animals implement (for example, an interface that defines a method for returning fun facts).